nightcrawler91/run4yourbits/README.md

 Run 4 Your Bits!
 ================

-In run 4 Your Bits! you will control several old school videogame characters throughout four different levels.
+In Run 4 Your Bits! you will control several old school videogame characters throughout four different levels.
 In order to get points you need to run forward while jumping and dodging obstacles.

 ![Level](http://img4.wikia.nocookie.net/__cb20120412200535/run4yourbits/images/6/69/Level_1.png)